Webster Springs, West Virginia: Webster Springs Hotel

-In 1897, Senator Johnson Newlon Camden had built a 265-room hotel of Victorian style architecture, which was larger than The Greenbrier Hotel built in 1913, which only has 250 rooms, named the Webster Springs Hotel.
-The hotel contained a tennis court, horse stables, garden, bowling alley, power plant, and Russian and Turkish baths, where visitors could enjoy the "medicinal" qualities of its salt sulfur waters.
+In 1897, Senator Johnson Newlon Camden built the Webster Springs Hotel, a 265-room hotel of Victorian style architecture.
+It was larger than The Greenbrier Hotel, built in 1913 in White Sulfur Springs, which only has 250 rooms.
+The hotel contained a tennis court, horse stables, garden, bowling alley, power plant, and Russian and Victorian Turkish baths, where visitors could enjoy the "medicinal" qualities of its salt sulfur waters.
 The hotel was also the largest wood-frame hotel in West Virginia.

 When first built, the hotel was a three-story dark colored building.
 After it was completed, construction began on a new, much larger section of the hotel, adding more rooms, and a new exterior color, white.
 The new section of the hotel contained up-to-date Turkish bath equipment, where guests could have a sulfur water bath.
 For many years, filled to capacity by guests and a greatly increased overflow which necessitated the building of smaller hotels in the town.
 The hotel also raised its own cattle and provided some of its own food and milk.
 The hotel's ice house, according to Elizah Hedding Gillespie, His Ancestors, Descendants and Their Families, was capable of holding 150 tons of ice.
 The hotel was heated by steam.

 In 1903, Colonel McGraw purchased the hotel and expanded it by 115 rooms, completed in the spring of 1904.
 Of the 89 "non-guest" rooms in the new section, 40 were for salt sulfur baths, which took up the entire first floor of one wing.
 The entire southern wing of the hotel was given to bath rooms, including; "the plunge," Turkish, Russian, Needle, Shower, and Steam baths.
 Of which they were offered in both fresh and salt-sulfur water.

 On the interior, it contained stuffed bears, elks, and other wildlife of the local county in realistic poses.

-At the height of its popularity, the hotel played host to such guests as Senators Thomas Kearns (Utah), Henry G. Davis (West Virginia), his son-in-law, Senator Stephen Benton Elkins (West Virginia), and Camden (West Virginia).
+At the height of its popularity, the hotel played host to such guests as Senators Thomas Kearns (Utah), Henry G. Davis (West Virginia), his son-in-law, Stephen Benton Elkins (West Virginia), and Camden himself.

 On the night of July 20, 1925, the hotel caught fire and was burned to the ground, being completely destroyed.
 Flames could be seen as far as one mile away, as well, the sky was seen as a bright red color, up to 19 miles away, in Camden-on-Gauley.